karishma836/Stock_Market_Analysis_Project/README.md

 ## Description of Our source Data:

-I sourced the stock market data from reliable financial databases.
+I sourced the stock market data from reliable financial databases at AI Vairent.
 The data included daily trading volumes, stock prices, dividends, P/E ratios, market capitalization, and other relevant financial metrics.

 ## Questions we hope to answer with our data: